Add Google Tag Manager to a Maestro Form

 Every time a form is being enabled for GTM it is therefore necessary to check whether any custom pages have been configured, and to edit these.

-1. Select Forms -> Forms and Locate the relevant form and click on the name entry.
+1. Select Forms -> Forms and select the relevant form by clicking on its name.

 3. In the list of properties, if you see an entry for any of the relevant pages, they will need to be edited.
 The list of possible entries that will require editing are: